 For this option, a minimum of 24 graduate credits is required, with the balance being thesis research.
 The courses must fulfill the core curriculum requirement.

-- Two graduate level courses in life sciences
+- One graduate-level courses in life sciences

 - Three BME courses